This is a revision of an article from 2012.

 You have to find what’s right for you and typically it’s going to live somewhere around three to four days per week, give or take.

-Personally, I try and stick to the following.
+I recommend the following.

 - Infrequent maxes.
 Make them strategic, not out of bravado.